 We are living in a world of consumer info where pictures can sell better than words.
 Big and small businesses are using Instagram as a visual portfolio of their products or services, thus turning this popular social networking service into something like a battlefield for clients.
-It seems easy to get lost in the news feed overflowed with a variety of content.
+It seems easy to get lost in the news feed overflowed with a variety of content formats for social media.
 While at the same time, it is becoming possible to make people double-click on the screen.
 Even more so, doing the right things on Instagram makes people love your brand more than you could possibly imagine.

 Now, time for some tips which will help you with selling on Instagram in the super snazziest way — and it likely won’t be something trivial.